P: 503-292-4533

 Option of Board-Certified Veterinary Anesthesiologist for Your Pet

 Our goal is to provide exceptional care for pets and the people who love them.
 If you or your veterinarian are concerned about anesthesia for your pet, a board-certified veterinary anesthesiologist can provide care and intensive monitoring before, during, and after anesthesia to optimize recovery when your pet is having a dental procedure or oral surgery performed.
-The Animal Dental Clinic regularly teams up with a board-certified veterinary anesthesiologist to offer the advanced anesthesia services.
+The Oregon Veterinary Dental Specialists regularly teams up with a board-certified veterinary anesthesiologist to offer the advanced anesthesia services.

 After your pet returns home, we will call to see how your pet is doing after surgery and check on their comfort level, if they are eating and able to take their medications.
 An additional follow-up is provided a week later to ensure your pet is on the right path to a full return to normal activities.